-It reminds me of a period of my life when I spent a great deal of my recreational time researching the Bible.
+The VR&E Lies conundrum reminds me of a period of my life when I spent a great deal of my recreational time researching the Bible in England.
 Yes, I thumped my fair share of Bibles.
+Still do.

-Living in England at the time, I used the ESV Bible, the Cambridge Companion to the Bible, the Nag Hammadi Scriptures, and a copy of The Living Buddha, Living Christ that my grandmother sent me.
+Living north of London at the time, I used the ESV Bible, the Cambridge Companion to the Bible, the Nag Hammadi Scriptures, and a copy of The Living Buddha, Living Christ that my grandmother sent me.
 That is where my journey for truth started, well before my (mis)adventures with VA.

-Over the decades, scholars have found there to be such commonality between the New Testament Gospels that they came to believe there existed a fifth text referred to as “Q.” This Book of Q is believed by many scholars to be the first written gospel that contained many of the quotes and anecdotes of Jesus’ time on Earth.
+Over past decades, biblical scholars have found there to be such commonality between the New Testament Gospels that they came to believe a fifth text existed prior to the New Testament gospels being written referred to as “Q.” This Book of Q is believed by many scholars to be the first written gospel that contained many of the quotes and anecdotes of Jesus’ time on Earth.

-In a similar way, I cannot help but speculate that there is a similar text that creates a common set of lies Vocational Rehabilitation Counselors tell disabled veterans when denying claims.
+In a similar way, I cannot help but speculate that there is a similar text that creates a common set of lies Veteran Readiness Counselors tell disabled veterans when denying claims.
 In my searches for it, I seem only to find regulations that support veterans’ claims for benefits — strange.